gkdivya/EVA/14_DETR/README.md

 #### Object Queries

+These are N learnt positional embeddings passed in as inputs to the decoder.
+Each of the input embeddings corresponds to one of the final predictions.
+The decoder transforms these embeddings to give the final prediction.
+Because all of the inputs are being processed at the same time, the model can globally reason about the final set of objects.

 An intuitive way of understanding the object queries is by imagining that each object query is a person.
 And each person can ask the, via attention, about a certain region of the image.
 So one object query will always ask about what is in the center of an image, and another will always ask about what is on the bottom left, and so on.

 ### Prediction heads

 Finally, the output of the decoder is then fed into a fixed number of Prediction Heads which consist of a predefined number of feed forward networks.
 The feed-forward neural networks predict the normalized center coordinates, height, and width of the bounding boxes and the linear layer predicts the class label using a softmax function.

+An important thing to note here is that since the model predicts a fixed-set of N objects  in a single pass through the decoder, where N is way larger than the number of objects in ground-truth data, the author used a special class to represent 'no object was detected in this slot'.
+This N user has to decide according to their need.
+Suppose in an image maximum 5 object are there so we can define (N=7,8,..). let’s say N=7, so DETR infers a set of 7 prediction.
+Out of this 7 prediction 5 prediction will for object and 2 prediction are for ∅(no object) means they will assign to background.
+Each prediction is a kind of tuple containing class and bounding box (c,b).

 Besides the transformer part in architecture, DETR also adopt two major components from previous research.
 - Bipartite Matching Loss